Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 Referencing some famous characters to appeal to certain audience.
 Create a game with reference to the characters from Alice in Wonderland, readers of which are smart peope and will be interested  in testing or training their attention & memory skills in a fun way.

+The idea for the game was inspired by Simon says game.
+Some parts/features of the game were insipred by [PicFlip](https://github.com/AJGreaves/picflip) by Anna Greaves, former student of CI.

 ### Scope

 User Strories: